 PLATFORM

 Your enterprise apps hold the data.
-MightyBot executes the decisions.
-Native connectors, REST, GraphQL, webhooks.
-Every system becomes an input and an output.
+MightyBot connects AI agents to systems of record, executes the decisions, and writes results back through native connectors, REST, GraphQL, and webhooks.

 Why MightyBot

-Agents are only as good as the data they can access.
-MightyBot connects to Salesforce, HubSpot, Google Workspace, Slack, Linear, databases, and any system with an API.
-Pull context from everywhere.
-Write results back to the systems your teams already use.
-No migration.
-No rip-and-replace.
-Just execution.
+Enterprise AI agent integrations turn systems of record into systems of action.
+MightyBot connects to LOS, CRM, ERP, Google Workspace, Slack, Linear, databases, warehouses, and any system with an API.
+Pull context from everywhere, execute the workflow, and write results back to the tools your teams already use without migration or rip-and-replace.

 An underwriting decision needs borrower data from Salesforce, documents from the LOS, and policy rules from your compliance system.
 MightyBot pulls all of it, executes the evaluation, and writes the result back to every system that needs it.